Okies/BOJ/README.md

-# BOJ
-BOJ source code

-Solution to some problems in https://www.acmicpc.net
+# Solution to some problems in https://www.acmicpc.net